Artemis Family Law 815 N. Magnolia Ave, Suite 300 Orlando, FL 32803

 [2] The pertinent provision from the Eighteenth Circuit’s standing administrative order states: “Neither party shall sell, donate, pledge, conceal, damage, encumber, or otherwise dispose of any marital or non-marital property without the prior written consent of the other party or court order.”

-Can I Sue My Spouse For Cheating?
-Can I Sue The Other Person?
+Can I Sue My Spouse or Their Lover for Cheating?

 wife turned away from her husband